1900 W. 47th Place, Suite 400

 Q: Do I need to register?

 Yes.
 By registering, you will ensure that you receive resources and announcements as they become available.
-Register here!
+Register today!

 Q: Can I register a team?

 Yes, we encourage people to form teams and register together.
-New in 2023 is our registration partnership with runsignup.com.
+Our registration partnership is with runsignup.com.
 Participants will create a quick profile and can choose to register as individuals, multiple registration, or to join or create a team!
 Once your team is created be sure to share for others to join.

 Q: Is this a free event?